Let’s talk about something controversial – the gacha system in mobile games.

 How Does Gacha System Work in Mobile Games?

 In mobile games, gacha stands for pulling, rolling, or spinning to get a random reward from the game.
-To do this, players usually need to use the in-game currency.
+To do this, players usually need to use hard or soft in-game currency.

 The rewards are random, but not completely.